MicroEJ/docs/VEEPortingGuide/vgSimulation.rst

 Installation
 ============

-No action is required in the Platform's Front Panel project: the MicroVG simulation part is automatically used when an application uses MicroVG APIs on the simulator.
+No action is required in the VEE Port's Front Panel project: the MicroVG simulation part is automatically used when an application uses MicroVG APIs on the simulator.

 Use
 ===